 Dedicated Server WordPress Hosting

-Dedicated server allows you to have full control over the server including the choice of operating system, hardware etc. You DO NOT need a dedicated server if you are just starting out.
+A dedicated server allows you to have full control over the server including the choice of the operating system, hardware, etc. You DO NOT need a dedicated server if you are just starting out.
 Once your site is receiving a significant amount of traffic, only then you should consider upgrading to a dedicated server.

 Managed WordPress Hosting

 Due to a large number of users using WordPress, several web hosting providers have chosen to offer managed WordPress hosting.
 An account with one of these providers only allows you to host WordPress based sites and nothing else.
 The benefit of managed WordPress hosting is that they optimize your site for performance, make sure that your site is secure, and keep regular backups.
 On top of that, they advise you if a specific plugin is having a negative impact.